TOP

 However, the real game-changer in this renovation was extending the footprint of the kitchen into the hallway.
 The former entryway was demolished and niches were created for two tall cabinets to turn the corner outside the kitchen proper.

-The one on the left is parceled out for cleaning supplies, overflow bulk items, recycling, and space for the vacuum.
-The cabinet to the right boasts a hidden built-in wine rack with space for glassware and bar items; a docking drawer for charging devices; and a Penda-flex rack for file folders.
-This space truly packs a punch in a limited area.
+Wine Rack and Bar: The cabinet to the right boasts a hidden built-in wine rack with space for glassware and bar items, a docking drawer for charging devices, and a Penda-flex rack for file folders.

-Once functionality had been addressed, Tom and Patrick turned their attention to esthetics.
-Patrick is the rare designer who is hesitant to sacrifice useful storage in “every-inch-matters” Manhattan apartments for open or glass display space.
-But in this case, repetition of the transom motif that he visualized for the rest of the apartment served several valuable purposes.
-The glass in the upper portions of the wall cabinets unite the two sections of cabinetry that are interrupted by the paneled structural column.
+The glass in the upper portions of the custom wall cabinets unite the two sections of cabinetry that are interrupted by the paneled structural column.
 It also breaks up the long wall of white painted surfaces.
 Interior lighting provides an additional source of illumination and highlights the owner’s beautiful pottery collection.
-The countertop wall cabinets to the left of the column create the impression of a hutch in full view of the dining room.
+The countertop wall cabinets to the left of the column create the impression of a built-in hutch in full view of the dining room.

 Now the style elements of the apartment’s living spaces are integrated into the kitchen.
 Sophistication is realized with on-trend brushed brass in the cabinet pulls and knobs, faucet, sconces, and pendants.
 Even the range and microwave sport chunky pro-style brass handles and knobs on their white faces.

-Another important decision was whether to apply a second color to the peninsula.
+Another important decision was whether to apply a second color to the kitchen peninsula.
 Although a common tool in larger spaces with separate islands, it’s tricky in a small space where it might disrupt the cohesiveness.
 But both Patrick and Tom were certain that the dark gray hue corner posts, and furniture base molding would bridge the dining room and kitchen.
 Now it actually reads like an island.
 As Patrick states, “Where there used to be full-stop separation, now there’s flow and expansion”.
 All cabinetry is Bilotta’s private label, the Bilotta Collection, in a mix of Benjamin Moore’s Balboa Mist on the perimeter, Iron Mountain on the peninsula, and Metropolitan in the hallway.

 The kitchen turned out to be everything the client wanted, and more.
 Patrick reports that, even after some time has passed, there are a few cabinets and drawers that are still empty!
 Patrick was thrilled that the design tricks and devices he originally conceived resulted in this stunning metamorphosis.
 And Tom was deeply gratified by the final outcome.